nwesterhausen/valheim-discordconnector/Metadata/README.md

 - Set more than one message for each type and have one randomly chosen!
 - Record number of logins/deaths/pings and flavor the Discord messages
 - Works with non-dedicated server (games opened to lan from the client)
+- Configure custom leader boards to be sent periodically, listing rankings for any of the tracked stats

 ### Supported Message Notifications